andrewrmiller/reimas/db/README.md

-Reimas currently stores file and tag information in MySQL.
+Pictrata currently stores file and tag information in MySQL.

 In the future support for other databases may be added.